Soontao/presentations/src/cpi/cpi-sftp.md

 **Note**

-If your CPI Tenant already have a `known_hosts` file, please not upload directly, download the lasted one and append newly `SSH Server Hostname line` to the file, then re-upload it.
+If your CPI Tenant already have a `known_hosts` file, please not upload directly, download the lasted one and append newly line in the`known_hosts` to the file, then re-upload it.

 ---